 By digestive issues, I mean problems with bowel movements.
 As you are adapting to the keto diet, your body will react in one of three ways:

-- You may go days without going to the bathroom due to the changes in mineral levels, hydration status, and fiber intake that are common with keto dieting.
+- Constipation.
+You may go days without going to the bathroom due to the changes in mineral levels, hydration status, and fiber intake that are common with keto dieting.
 A simple solution may be to add low carb vegetables to each meal, drink plenty of water, and/or supplement with extra fiber, sodium, potassium, and magnesium if needed.

-- Both restricting your carb consumption and burning ketones for fuel can change how much water your body holds onto and excretes.
+- Diarrhea.
+Both restricting your carb consumption and burning ketones for fuel can change how much water your body holds onto and excretes.
 The combination of limiting carbs and being in ketosis can indirectly lead to more water loss through your intestines which leads to diarrhea.

 - No change at all.
 Ketosis doesn’t necessarily have to cause digestive issues.
 If you are still going regularly with normal stools, then keep doing what your doing.